 Every Bill comes with pros and cons.
 It is true that women reservation will not guarantee women empowerment and vocalization of all issues surrounding women overnight, but it will surely change the dynamics of politics and society.
 As it was observed in the research study, that in spite of proxy representation, change in investment, women participation, the vocalization of issues important to women was witnessed13.
 Nothing is done overnight, there might be unexpected outcomes, but at the end, the efforts put in the Bill and its objective shall not be futile.

 Amruta is an audacious writer who has impressed many with her articulated and eloquent writings.
 Her writings are no less than poetry and she is no less than a poetess.
 Her love for marvel movies is unparallel and loves getting appreciations.
-For any clarifications, feedback, and advice, you can reach her at email@example.com
+For any clarifications, feedback, and advice, you can reach us at email@example.com